-- retail banks could witness a substantial fall in their revenue over the next two years.
-A major factor contributing to the vulnerability of the Nordic banks has been their lack of preparedness and foresight to embrace digital technologies. - Demand for hyper-personalized services to deliver Uber-like UX: Banks want IT service providers to enable them to leverage emerging technologies such as AI, machine learning, RPA, and blockchain to deliver hyper-personalized services focusing on UX to their customers.
-This will improve revenue opportunities and optimize costs.
-Nordic countries also have governments that are highly digitized.
-For instance, their eID schemes can be used to log into bank accounts.
+- Pandemic is the tipping point for digital transformation services: Earlier, 15-18 percent of banks had adopted cloud technologies.
+However, currently, more than 50 percent of banks are competing to become cloud-first.
+Furthermore, the pandemic induced lockdowns have made contactless services an imperative.
+This in turn has made omnichannel enablement a critical feature of bank service delivery. - Demand for hyper-personalised services to deliver Uber-like UX: Banks want IT service providers to enable them to leverage emerging technologies such as AI, machine learning, RPA, and blockchain to deliver hyper-personalised services focusing on UX to their customers.
+This will improve revenue opportunities and optimise costs.